-PRESENTENCE INVESTIGATION REPORTS ARE NOT PUBLIC RECORDS.
+76 730 ILCS 5/3-14-1(c-5) (requiring IDOC to provide PSIs when the individual is on parole or mandatory supervised release) but see ILL.
+Pub.
+Act 94-0752 (2006) (removing the same requirement for probationers previously located at 730 ILCS 110/12(11)(a) and created by ILL.
+Pub.
+Act 94-0163).
+78 20 ILCS 2630/5.

+80 See People v.
+Davis, 93 Ill.2d 155 (1982) (holding that the requirement that, in imposing a sentence for a felony conviction, a judge "shall" specify reasons for his or her sentencing determination is constitutional only when "shall" is construed to be permissive rather than mandatory).
+General Assembly permitted courts the public filing of those presentence investigation reports used to support the court's decision-making process.
+CON: PRESENTENCE INVESTIGATION REPORTS ARE NOT PUBLIC RECORDS.
 There are several arguments supporting the premise that presentence investigation reports are not matters of public record.
-First, the requirement in Section 5-4-1 that the judge set forth the basis of his sentence is permissive in nature; thus, contrary to the above argument, the judge is not compelled to file the presentence investigation report in the publicly available court records.
-Moreover, the position that a presentence investigation report is a matter of public record undermines the requirement that presentence reports be filed in a sealed envelope and renders it superfluous.
+First, the position that a presentence investigation report is a matter of public record undermines the requirement that presentence reports be filed in a sealed envelope and renders it superfluous.
 Such an interpretation is contrary to accepted rules of statutory construction.
 Second, Section 5-3-4 provides very specific limitations on the accessibility of presentence investigation reports.
-It is well settled that where there are two statutory provisions, one of which is general and designed to apply to cases generally, and the other which is particular and relates only to one subject, the particular provision must prevail and must be treated as an exception to the general provision.
-Section 5-3-4, entitled "Disclosure of reports," is found in the article of the Unified Code of Corrections dealing with presentence procedure.
+83 It is well settled that where there are two statutory provisions, one of which is general and designed to apply to cases generally, and the other which is particular and relates only to one subject, the particular provision must prevail and must be treated as an exception to the general provision.
+84 Section 5-3-4, entitled "Disclosure of reports," is found in the article of the Unified Code of Corrections dealing with presentence procedure.
 That section sets forth eight categories of individuals who may inspect presentence reports.
-As the more particularized statute, Section 5-3-4 should control a court's analysis and determination of the non-public nature of presentence investigation reports.
+Section 5-4-1, on the other hand, relates to the sentencing hearing, and refers generally to "evidence, information, factors in mitigation and aggravation, or other reasons" without mentioning presentence investigation reports.
+As the more particularized statute, Section 5-3-4 should control the analysis and determination of the non-public nature of presentence investigation reports.
 Finally, as a probation record, a presentence investigation report is not a public record under the plain language of the Probation and Probation Officers Act.
-Members of the subcommittee pointed out that those circuits that consider presentence investigation

-82 730 ILCS 5/5-3-4(b).
+Members of the subcommittee pointed out that those circuits that consider presentence investigation reports public records might also violate HIPAA regulations if they fail to redact physical and mental health portions of the presentence report.
+Fig. 16.
+RECOMMENDATION: The Privacy Policy Subcommittee recommends that justice agencies across the state adopt a uniform interpretation of the Illinois Code of Corrections that presentence investigation reports are not public records and that access to presentence reports is restricted to those individuals identified in Illinois statutes.
+4. Information concerning probationers Probation is a sentencing alternative that provides selected offenders the opportunity to serve a criminal sentence in the community under the supervision of a probation officer.
+A sentence of probation may require an offender to pay fines or restitution, to seek counseling for substance abuse, or to address health or family problems.
+The goal of probation is to help reintegrate offenders into the community as responsible, law-abiding individuals.

+^{81 730} ILCS 5/5-3-4(a).